 The School District covers 93.6 square miles in the southern part of the City of Tucson and areas adjacent in Pima County, including the northern two miles of the Tohono O’odham Nation.
 Established in 1921, it is the second largest district in Pima County, Arizona; its neighbors include Raytheon, Tucson International Airport, Texas Instruments and Intuit.

 Sunnyside serves more than 17,000 students preK-12 in 22 schools, including two large high schools.
-The District operates an early childhood education center that is new in 2010-11, 13 elementary schools (grades K-5), five middle schools (grades 6-8), and three high schools (grades 9-12) including one alternative education school.
+The District operates an early childhood education center that started in the 2010-11 school year, 13 elementary schools (grades K-5), five middle schools (grades 6-8), and three high schools (grades 9-12) including one alternative education school.
 The district serves families with children from birth to 5 years of age as well as preK-12 students.
 All SUSD schools have full-time counselors, registered nurses, music teachers, art teachers, physical education teachers and librarians.